Albany Bulb: History

-The Bulb proper—the round hill at the tip of the peninsula—was created in 1963, after the City of Albany and Santa Fe, which owned the land, signed a contract for the disposal of construction debris.
-Thus The Bulb is made of mostly of construction debris such as concrete and rebar, as is still very visible.
-Lawsuits against the landfill operator brought the dumping to a halt in 1983.
+The Bulb proper—the round hill at the tip of the peninsula—was created in 1963, after the City of Albany signed a contract with Santa Fe Railroad for the disposal of construction debris.
+Thus, The Bulb is made of mostly of construction debris such as concrete and rebar, which is still very visible today.
+The usual fill method was to enclose part of the shallow Bay with rock and concrete rip-rap, fill the created lagoon with garbage and debris, and (usually) top off the lagoon with a layer of clay.
+However, this filling was largely halted by efforts of Save The Bay from the 1960s to the 1980s.
+Lawsuits against the landfill operator brought the dumping to a halt in 1983, although the rectangular lagoon at the west end of the Bulb peninsula remains.

 The City of Albany entertained a variety of proposals for development of the peninsula, including high-rise hotels and a marina.
 In 2002, however, 17 years of effort by Citizens for Eastshore State Park (now Citizens for Eastshore Parks) resulted in the Plateau and lower Neck, along with shoreline to the north and south, becoming part of The Eastshore State Park.
-The City of Albany maintains ownership of The Bulb itself.
-The City of Albany continues to negotiate to have the State Parks Department (owners of the park) and/or East Bay Regional Park District (managers of the park and owners of some adjacent shoreline) take over the Bulb.
+The City of Albany maintains ownership of The Bulb itself, but continues to negotiate to have the State Parks Department (owners of the park) and/or East Bay Regional Park District (managers of the park and owners of some adjacent shoreline) take over The Bulb.
 Other entities are reluctant due to liability and potential costs of making the area, with its projecting concrete and rebar, "safe."
 Meanwhile, the Bulb area and adjacent Albany Beach have become one of the most heavily used outdoor recreation sites in the Bay.